Like all amateur Canon SLR cameras, 750D is powered by a lithium-ion battery.

 Canon T6i shoots in JPEG and RAW of the second version, and video shooting is in MP4 at a resolution of up to 1920×1080 pixels.

-Camera’s video capabilities aren’t at the level of professional video-cameras but still pretty great: Full HD video shooting is possible with a frequency of up to 30 fps when using autofocus, as well as with auto or manual settings.
+… Full HD video shooting is possible with a frequency of up to 30 fps when using autofocus, as well as with auto or manual settings.

-Canon EOS T6i: Scene Modes and Creative Filters
+Canon T6i Scene Modes & Creative Filters

 When buying the first DSLR, amateur photographers are usually full of enthusiasm.
 Finally, after a point-and-shoot camera, you can play with the settings!